 In a world that often mistakes intimacy for romance, St. Jane and St. Francis de Sales remind us that holy, pure friendships between men and women are beautiful and possible.
 They loved each other in God, and their friendship was like a fire of holiness, helping them both pursue their missions.

 Takeaway?
-St. Jane de Chantal’s life shows us that yes, God can and does use our wounds, losses, and even our fiery temperaments for something incredible if we let Him.
+St. Jane Frances de Chantal’s life shows us that yes, God can and does use our wounds, losses, and even our fiery temperaments for something incredible if we let Him.
 So, if you’re facing struggles today, take heart!
 St. Jane’s story might just be the saintly spark you need. 🌹✨

 The best way to listen to the Best of the Week is on the Relevant Radio totally Free #1 Catholic App.
 If you don’t have it yet or want to share it with your friends and family, check it out here.